 sudo sed -i".backup" 's/#.*//' *.list performs the following operations:

-• 's/#.*//' basically tells sed to remove all sentences that begin with the # symbol.
+-i".backup" option tells sed to create a backup file before doing any operation so in case something went wrong, you can easily restore the original files. 's/#.*//' basically tells sed to remove all sentences that begin with the # symbol.
 In other words, this is the command that deletes the disabled on upgrade to quantal statement (It uses regular expressions).

 If you have any questions, don't hesitate to drop a comment below.